Proud Winners of the Captain Scott Society's 'Spirit of Adventure' Award 2019

 (registered charity number 267410)

 International documentary makers and broadcasters have been welcomed on board, facilitating further exciting collaboration and wider exposure.
-More on this coming soon.
+Keep watching.

 The Phoenicians Before Columbus is delighted to have already secured a number of sponsors.
 If you or your organisation would like to make a contribution and be part of making Phoenicia's next epic adventure happen, take a look at our Sponsors page.